ikem-cz/zscanner-android/README.md

 zScanner is an application developed and used by [IKEM](https://www.ikem.cz/en/), a major Czech hospital, and the largest center of clinical and experimental medicine in the Czech Republic.

 IKEM decided to release this application as an open-source project under MIT licence.

+This repository is operated with the help of [TeskaLabs](https://teskalabs.com/).